Billionaire Adelson Under Fire For Macau Dealings

 SIEGEL: Is Las Vegas Sands obliged to tell the federal government every payment it's making to every lawyer in every country it operates?

 BERGMAN: Under the Foreign Corrupt Practices Act it is obligated to keep complete and accurate books, so that they would have to report that.
-It would be accessible initially by the FCC.
+It would be accessible initially by the SEC.

 SIEGEL: I think our image of bribes paid by American companies are all about, you know, suitcases filled with stacks of hundred dollar bills that are being delivered somewhat surreptitiously.
 This is retaining a lawyer.
 This is - he invoices the company for money and he's paid the money.
 Is that the same thing?